Skip to main content Skip to footer

 Example: Service reports show that a specific application generates a high number of incidents each month.
 Leadership uses this information to prioritize investment in a replacement instead of continuing to address individual tickets.

-Deploying AI-powered ticket triage
+AI-powered ticket triage and reporting

 Imagine a system that reads incoming tickets, instantly routes them into the right category, and even drafts the first reply template.
 Agents remain in full control.
 They can accept, edit, or override.
 Every choice they make becomes new training data.